-Whenever a raycast(), sweep() or overlap() query was calle PxHitCallback::nbTouches and PxHitCallback::touches parameters, ethat are no further (touchDistance <= blockDistance) than the closest
+Whenever a raycast(), sweep() or overlap() query was calle PxHitCallback::nbTouches and PxHitCallback::touches parameters, e that are no further (touchDistance <= blockDistance) than the closest will be reported.
+For example, to record all hits from a raycast qu eTOUCH.

 Note: Returning eTOUCH from a filter callback requires the hit buffer to have a non-zero ::touches array, otherwise PhysX will generate an e builds and discard any touching hits.